3 min read

-Every vehicle has fluids it needs to run properly.
+Every vehicle has the fluids it needs to run properly.
 And we're not talking about gas.
-Radiator fluid, brake fluid, power steering fluid and (if applicable) automatic transmission fluid.
-Hopefully you will have a trusted mechanic - if you don't, go get one (ask around).
+Radiator fluid, brake fluid, power steering fluid, and (if applicable) automatic transmission fluid.
+Hopefully, you will have a trusted mechanic - if you don't, go get one (ask around).
 Follow the recommendations of the owner's manual (there it is again) and ask your mechanic for advice on how to check on important things like these.
 If they're good, they'll be very happy to teach you a little bit.

 One important tip in this area: if you're checking radiator coolant, never do it when the engine is hot or running.
 Ever, ever, ever.

 Pop quiz: what's the number one cause of breakdowns in these here parts?
 Belt and hose failures.
 You should check them regularly and have them checked during oil changes at least every six months.
 A visual check on your part is pretty easy to do because you're not looking for anything complicated; just abnormal signs of wear.